cypherpunk-academy/2064/en/085_2023_More wistleblower.md

 JOINT OPINION

-As a technology company, we have focused so far on the centers what we do best: As many users as possible the best technology experience there is.
-At the same time we have always endeavoured to comply with the legal framework conditions. which apply in the respective countries.
+As a technology company, we have so far concentrated on what we do best: To offer as many users as possible the best technology experience there is.
+At the same time, we have always endeavored to comply with the legal frameworks that apply in each country.
 These are very different.
-The rules in China are different from those in Russia, in the U.S.A. other than in Europe.
+China has different rules as Russia, the U.S. has different rules as Europe.

-In our home country, we naturally had a closer bond to government agencies.
-We had the confidence that this wouldn't be would be exploited.
-We have direct access to
-User data set up.
-Hundreds of thousands of enquiries were received specific accounts.
+In our home country, we naturally had closer ties to government agencies.
+We had the confidence that this would not be exploited.
+We have set up direct access to user data.
+There were hundreds of thousands of requests to specific accounts.
 We never analyzed them.

-After the recent events, we have done this now.
+Following recent events, we have now done that.
 What did we find out?
-Only a very small percentage of them was actually Homeland Security.
-The bulk was as requests for criminal cases.
-We knew that. already.
-What we didn't know was that the vast majority of criminals the new cases were merely suspicious.
-There's been no indictment and a trial was still in progress.
-The mere statement of a Suspicion was enough reason for a request.
-This is a Misuse of the access systems that we made available to you have.
-We've shut down these systems for good. deleted.
+Only a very small percentage of them were actually homeland security.
+Most of it was marked as requests for criminal cases.
+We already knew that.
+What we did not know was that the vast majority of criminal cases were suspicious.
+No charges were brought, and no trial was underway.
+The mere expression of suspicion was enough to justify a question.
+This is an abuse of the access systems that we have made available.
+We have now finally shut down and deleted these systems.

-As of today, we will no longer obey instructions that again requires direct access.
-Requests must be made in writing by mail.
-We'll also be back six weeks after each request. automatically inform the affected user about the access.
+As of today, we will no longer follow instructions which again require direct access.
+Inquiries must be made in writing by post.
+We will also automatically inform the user concerned of the access six weeks after each request.

 We have activated a website:

 www.nsl-and-gag-orders.com

-There everyone can see which instructions we are currently receiving from governmental I got this page.
+There everyone can see which instructions we currently get from the government.
 NSL means National Security Letter.
-In it to find the actual instructions, for example, a weak- to the new position.
-GAG orders are instructions for secrecy. you threaten the disclosure of NSLs with imprisonment.
-We do anyway, because we are convinced that we have to do this now.
+It contains the actual instructions, for example, how to install a vulnerability.
+GAG orders are instructions for secrecy.
+They threaten the disclosure of NSLs with imprisonment.
+We do it anyway because we are convinced that we must do it now.

+Translated with www.DeepL.com/Translator

 We hope for your support.
 </div>
-In the meantime Anni, Sophie and Oskar had come to the computer of Lukas and had read along.
+In the meantime, Anni, Sophie, and Oskar had come to the computer of Lukas and had read along.
 Other students joined them.

 Oskar: "This is real.